 - Stomachic – promoting the appetite or assisting digestion.

 - Therefore, it is used for stomach cramps, gastric catarrh (secretions), vomiting, intestinal catarrh, constipation, and enteritis (inflammation of the intestine).

-- Galactagogue – helps breastfeeding mother to increase her breast milk supply, however, intake is not recommended during pregnancy, consultation advised with your Ayurveda doctor.
+- Galactagogue – helps to breastfeed the mother to increase her breast milk supply, however, intake is not recommended during pregnancy, consultation is advised with your Ayurveda doctor.